numbas/editor/docs/accessibility/exam.rst

 What’s covered by this statement
 --------------------------------

-The Numbas runtime, as seen by students, using the default theme.
+The Numbas exam interface, as seen by students, using the default theme.

 What’s not covered by this statement
 ------------------------------------